NREL/fastsim/README.md

     1. Run `pytest -v python/fastsim/tests/`

 # Usage
-To see and run examples, download the FASTSim demo files using the following code (with your Python environment activated and FASTSim installed):
+To see and run examples, download the `fastsim-3` demo files using the following code (with your Python environment activated and `fastsim-3` installed):
 ```python
 from fastsim import utils
 utils.copy_demo_files()